todordev/ITPShare-Plugin/README.md

 v2.4
 ----
-* Now works with EasyBlog and MyBlog
+* Now works with ZOO, JoomShopping and HikaShop
 * Improved

 v2.3